TAZA CHOCOLATE DIRECT TRADE CERTIFIED CACAO

 We do things transparently.

 It starts with Taza Direct Trade.
-We said no to predatory middlemen and abusive labor practices.
+We said no to opaque supply chains and low-quality cacao.
 We created the chocolate industry's first third-party certified Direct Trade cacao sourcing program, to ensure quality and transparency for all.
 We have real, face-to-face relationships with partners who respect the environment and fair labor practices.
 They provide us with the best organic cacao, and we pay them prices significantly higher than Fair Trade.
 In fact, you can see exactly what we pay them, right here in our 2018 Annual Cacao Sourcing Transparency Report.

 Taza Direct Trade means more money for our partners, the best cacao for us, and seriously good chocolate for you.